chiahsing-loh/Secure-Network-Devices/README.md

 |enable password	|defines a new password or changes an existing password for access to privileged EXEC mode.|
 |exit	|exits current mode (global configuration or privileged EXEC)|

+Figure 2: Setting a password for Switch0

+The following commands are used to verify and view the password set for switch0:

+Figure 3: Verification of password at Switch0

 \
 \